Anthony Ryan (philanthropist)

 Anthony Ryan (born 5 March 1969) is an Australian philanthropist and former athlete.

-Ryan is arguably best known for his charity work having served in various positions with organisations such as the Mimiko Foundation, the Edmund Rice Foundation and Youngcare.
+Ryan is arguably best known for his charity work having had various positions with organisations such as the Mimiko Foundation, the Edmund Rice Foundation and Youngcare.

 While a teacher at Brisbane's Nudgee College in 1999, he helped launch a mobile food van to serve the needs of the local homeless community.
 As CEO of the Edmund Rice Foundation, Ryan launched the 'Gone Fishing' initiative in 2013.

 A successful athletic runner in his youth, Ryan was a silver medallist at the 1988 World Junior Championships in Athletics in Canada.